cyscale/cyscale.com/src/markdown/blog/2023-05-16-cloud-native-security-tools-for-multi-cloud-environments.md

 Using this security platform, users can ensure that their cloud native technologies are in good hands.
 In the Cyscale app, you can find the following:

-* Over 400 controls across AWS, Azure, GCP that check for misconfigurations and contain remediation steps to safeguard sensitive data,
+* Over 400 controls across AWS, Azure, Google Cloud that check for misconfigurations and contain remediation steps to safeguard sensitive data,
 * Powerful dashboards, such as the ones for Data Security, IAM, or Containers,
 * Many compliance frameworks with editable policies and metrics to track your company’s progress and help it in the audit process, and others.